DIY Ladder Bookshelves - Everybody Repurpose Tonight!

 Repurposing -- reusing old things in imaginative new ways -- is great for the environment.
 It also gives you a bargain-price opportunity to custom-build a piece that will be uniquely yours.
 And when it comes to repurposing, the design potential of an old ladder is unlimited!
 Start with our suggestions for easy DIY ladder bookshelves; then move on to other fabulous old ladder ideas.

 There are oodles of ways to repurpose old ladders as shelves for books (or any type of storage you happen to need).
 Here are a few suggestions to inspire you:

 - Stand a ladder up vertically or against a wall and use its rungs as shelves

-- Open up a ladder and place planks on its steps
+- Open up your ladder and place wooden planks on the rungs

 - Balance planks between two ladders to create a huge storage unit

 - Mount a ladder horizontally on a wall to create a nice long bookshelf